If you don’t know what an Anmeldung is and you are planning to move to Germany, Don’t!

 Is Anmeldung equivalent to a residency permit?

 Anmeldung is not a residency permit.
 Anmeldung is the formal procedure of registering in a German residence.
-A residency permit is a long-term visa that allows you to live permanently in Germany.
+A residency permit is a long-term visa that allows you to live in Germany permanently.

 Anmeldung and Taxation in Germany